legigor/ImageSorter/README.md

 # Images Importer

-Import images from the folder and store them into the taken date named folders.
+Imports images from the folder and store them into the taken date named subfolders.

 ## Examples